 Printhead Life – All 4, 5, & 6 ink cartridge Printers:

-The replaceable or semi-permanent PRINTHEAD (or PRINTHEADs for HP88 & 940 ink-series printer models) will eventually fail over time with usage and age.
+The replaceable or semi-permanent PRINTHEAD will eventually fail over time with usage and age.
+NOTE: there are two (2) PRINTHEADs for HP 88 & 940 ink-series printer models.
 Click here for more information.

 Advanced HP Printer Diagnostics

 To view advanced diagnostics tests for your HP printer, click here:

 NOTE 2: A compatible, remanufactured or re-branded ink cartridge can be problematic when installed into the printer following refilling.
 Compatible cartridges are typically purchased on-line or at select retailers (i.e sold under a different label than the regular HP, Canon, Epson or Brother cartridge packaging) and is essentially a “remanufactured tank” of the original HP/Canon/Epson/Brother original ink cartridge.
 For the best refilling experience, only use manufacturer original ink tanks.

 NOTE 3: With respect to individual ink tank printer models (i.e. 4, 5 and 6 color systems), the electronic semi-permanent (or permanent) printhead, which is responsible for pulling ink from the ink cartridges and firing ink drops onto the page, will eventually fail in time.
 This is primarily based on a combination of total printed pages (rated duty cycle) vs. image content and printing frequency.
 Dry firing, where one particular color is not printing, can significantly increase the chances of a permanent printhead failure.

 If you have already referred to ‘Solve My Problem’, ‘HP Printer Diagnostic Tests’ (if applicable) and ‘Printer Maintenance’ and was not able to resolve the current issue, please contact us for assistance: